graphql-java/graphql-java/docs/batching.rst

 Using Dataloader
 ================

-If you are using ``graphql``, you are likely to making queries on a graph of data (surprise surprise).
+If you are using ``graphql``, you are likely to make queries on a graph of data (surprise surprise).
 But it's easy to implement inefficient code with naive loading of a graph of data.

 Using ``java-dataloader`` will help you to make this a more efficient process by both caching and batching requests for that graph of data items.
 If ``dataloader``